 What are Numbers?

 Being mathematical objects, numbers of any kind owe their existence to the human mind and its ingenuity.
 Mathematically-minded humans built them for our own utility.
+Our numbers are used to coordinatize our real world through measurement and analysis.
+Thus we use our numbers to interpret our world, whether by counting our riches, or driving within the speed limit, or checking the score of the ball game, or making sure we obtain correct change.

 There is a great bifurcation in the number systems.
 On one side are the discrete sets of numbers.
 On the other side are the reals and their power sets, all derived from the notion of continuum.
-An n-dimensional Euclidean space is denoted by , where , aka , is another way of visualizing .
+An n-dimensional Euclidean space is denoted by , where , aka , is another way of visualizing . is used to characterize our 3-dimensional Euclidean space.

 forms the heart of our number sets.
 The lower layer sets are countable subsets of .
 The higher layers are extensions of to higher dimensions.
 Classical mathematics is supported by the first extension of , to ; Gauss’ proof of the Fundamental Theorem of Classical Algebra ensures this.